Connect with others who understand.

 • Nausea and vomiting

-• Pain or numbness that spreads to your back, jaw, left arm, or neck
+• Pain or numbness that spreads to the back, jaw, left arm, or neck

-It can be difficult to tell the difference between chest pain that’s dangerous and chest pain that’s a benign symptom of spondylitis.
+Distinguishing between dangerous chest pain and chest pain from costochondritis in spondylitis can be difficult.
 When in doubt, don’t hesitate to contact your health care provider for guidance and peace of mind.

 Managing Chest Pain With Spondylitis

-Many MySpondylitisTeam members have developed their own strategies for dealing with the chest pain that often comes with spondylitis.
-It is a good idea to talk with your doctor about the following options and others you may have for managing spondylitis-related chest pain, such as physical therapy.
-Experiment with different methods until you find what gives you the best pain relief.
+Many MySpondylitisTeam members have developed their own strategies for dealing with costochondritis pain that often comes with spondylitis.
+It’s a good idea to talk with your rheumatologist and get medical advice about how best to manage your chest pain.

 Heat and Cold Therapy